 To make a comment, highlight the portion of the text you want to comment on, and click the “New Comment” button.
-A comment box will appear on the right hand side of the screen with your name and whatever text you choose to input.
+A comment box will appear on the right-hand side of the screen with your name and whatever text you choose to input.
 Other users can reply to this comment by clicking the “reply” button, which looks like a piece of paper with a small arrow on it.

 Once you’re done with a comment, you’ll want to delete it, especially if it was used solely for internal review.
 To do this, just click on the comment, then click the “Delete Comment” button, and voila!
-The entire chain will dissapear.
+The entire chain will disappear.
 You can also click the drop-down arrow on this button, and select “Delete All Comments in Document” to make cleanup a little faster.

 Finally, you can toggle comments on and off with the “Show Comments” button.
-When comments are toggled off, a little speech bubble will appear on the side of the document wherever a comment has been placed.
+When comments are toggled off, a little speech-bubble will appear on the side of the document wherever a comment has been placed.

 Now, whenever you make a change to the document, that change will be logged.
 You can choose which changes to track by expanding the Track Changes window and selecting items to track individually.